Britana-Solutions/demo-java-app/.github/pull_request_template.md

 - [ ] Code changes have been reviewed and approved
 - [ ] PR has been deployed to STAGING successfully
 - [ ] PR has been tested and verified by QA
+- [ ] End to end testing has completed successfully
+- [ ] Integration testing has completed successfully